Galser/tfe-selfsigned-with-proxy/README.md

 4. **Cloudflare**, - is an American web infrastructure and website security company, providing content delivery network services, DDoS mitigation, Internet security, and distributed domain name server services.
 More information can be found here: https://www.cloudflare.com/

-5. **GitLab Server** -  GitLab is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc. .
-You can check more in details here : https://gitlab.com/
+5. **GitLab Server** -  GitLab is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking, and CI/CD pipeline features, using an open-source license, developed by GitLab Inc. You can check more in details here: https://gitlab.com/